Hyperbolic groups with planar boundaries

 \Proof The extension property is a direct consequence of Theorem \ref{thm:qmonS1} (a): if $G$ is a convergence group of $\SS^1$, there is a homeomorphism $h:\SS^1\to \SS^1$ such that $G'=hGh^{-1}$ is a group of M\"obius transformations.
 Therefore, this group $G'$ acts canonically on $\DD$ by M\"obius transformations as well.
 Let $H:\DD\to \DD$ be a homeomorphism which extends $h$.
 The group $H^{-1}G' H$ extends the action of $G$ faithfully.

-If $G$ is a group of uniform quasi-M\"obius homeomorphisms.
-By Theorem \ref{thm:qmonS1} (b), there exists a quasisymmetric homeomorphism $h:\SS^1\to \SS^1$ such that $G'=hGh^{-1}$ is a group of M\"obius transformations.
+Assuming $G$ is a group of uniform quasi-M\"obius homeomorphisms, Theorem \ref{thm:qmonS1} (b) provides us with a quasisymmetric homeomorphism $h:\SS^1\to \SS^1$ such that $G'=hGh^{-1}$ is a group of M\"obius transformations.
 Let $H:\DD\to \DD$ be a quasiconformal map which extends $h$ \cite{ahlfors:lectures_qc}.
 The group $H^{-1}G' H$ is a uniform group of quasi-M\"obius maps which extends the action of $G$ faithfully.\endp

 \REFTHM{thm:extcva} Let $G$ be a group acting on a metrizable continuum $X$ as a convergence group action.
 Let $K_0\subset X$ be a subcontinuum such that $G(K_0)$ defines an admissible sequence.
 We also assume that there exists an embedding $\psi:K_0\to L$, where $L$ is a metrizable continuum such that $(\psi(K_0),L)$ has the extension property.
 For each $K\in G(K_0)$, let $g_K\in G$ map $K_0$ to $K$, and let us consider the space $\Si$ obtained by Proposition \ref{prop:sicomp} with gluing maps $(\psi\circ g_K^{-1})$.
 Then we may extend the action of $G$ on $X$ to $\Si$ as a convergence group action with same limit set.\ENDTHM